Comprehensive Neurology Division

 Our commitment to collaboration also creates a better experience for patients reporting general neurological symptoms, such as a pinched nerve or headache.
 In many hospitals, these patients might get shuffled back and forth among multiple specialists.

 Our physicians, however, have the broad knowledge to distinguish between various conditions.
 As a result, they can quickly pinpoint the diagnosis, preventing unnecessary testing and inconvenience to the patient.
 If further neurological care is necessary, they make sure the patient gets to the proper specialist as soon as possible.

 Drawing from the Next Generation

 As one of the country's foremost teaching hospitals, Mass General attracts students from the world's top medical schools along with the best and brightest residents.
-These brilliant young men and women help us to enhance the quality of care in the General Neurology Program.
+These brilliant young men and women help us to enhance the quality of care in the Comprehensive Neurology Program.

 Imagine a patient suffering from a complex, hard-to-diagnose neurological condition.
 In our program, the patient might receive the attention of students, residents and physicians.
 Each person involved has a particular specialty and looks at the case from a slightly different angle.
 This multilayered view is often the key to cracking the most complex neurological cases.

 As part of the Mass General Department of Neurology, our program has access to state-of-the-art technology, from neuroimaging to nuclear medicine.
 Even more important, we have access to the dozens of outstanding physicians who make up this world-class department.
 These resources are one more reason we are able to deliver the finest in general neurological care.